 After you identify Supervisors/placements of interest, consider contacting them to be sure they have an extern position for the semester in which you want to work.
-Don't forget to review the binders in our office for student feedback on placements!
+Don't forget to reach out to us for feedback on placements and ideas.

 2. Identify your own Supervisor.
 Students can also establish a relationship with a prospective Supervisor and engage in the steps to set up their own externship.
 Such externships may be arranged at any location where appropriate supervision and work is found - this includes out of state and international opportunities.
-The Supervisor must be licensed to practice law for at least five years in any one state or combination of states (active or inactive status), OR for non-lawyers, must have at least five years of relevant experience and must still be able to provide with you a substantial lawyering experience as defined by the ABA.
+The Supervisor must be licensed to practice law for at least five years in any one state or combination of states, OR for non-lawyers, must have at least five years of relevant experience and must still be able to provide with you a substantial lawyering experience as defined by the ABA.
+Supervisors with inactive status may or may not be eligible to supervise, depending on the nature of the work.